Learn How to Burp Your Baby: How Often, Tips and Positions

 Try these tips the next time you need to burp your baby:

-Now that you know how to burp your baby, and these tips help you do so effectively, here’s a helpful visual guide:
+Now that you know more about burping a newborn, and these tips help you do so effectively, here’s a helpful visual guide:

 How Long Should You Burp Your Baby?

-There is no specific length of time needed for burping your baby.
-The more important factor is how often you burp him.
-With that in mind, burp your baby frequently throughout feeds, even when it looks like he doesn’t need to be burped.
+When it comes to how long to burp a baby, there's no set amount of time you need to do it.
+The more important factor is how often you burp them.
+With that in mind, burp your baby frequently throughout feeds, even when it looks like they don’t need to be burped.

 Here are some tips for burping your baby during a feeding:

-If your baby shows any of the following signs, you may want to burp him more regularly — for example, after every ounce of milk during bottle feeding or every five minutes during breastfeeding:
+If your baby shows any of the following signs, you may want to burp them more regularly — for example, after every ounce of milk during bottle-feeding or every five minutes during breastfeeding:

 After a feeding is over, keep your baby in an upright position for 10 to 15 minutes.
-This can help prevent him from spitting up.
-You may need to burp him longer if he does spit up or has been diagnosed with GERD.
+This can help prevent them from spitting up.
+You may need to consider how long to burp your newborn if they do spit up or have been diagnosed with GERD.

 Other Instances When Burping Your Baby Might Be Beneficial